ShintaroMinami/GCNdesign/README.md

 gcndesign_autodesign  YOUR_BACKBONE_STR.pdb  -n 20
 ```

-For more detailed usage, please type the following
+For more detailed usage, please run the following command
 ```bash
 gcndesign_autodesign -h
 ```